-Two weeks into the quarantine period and you probably got the hang of doing your grocery shopping online at least once a week for essentials.
+You’ve probably gotten the hang of doing your grocery shopping online.
 With the increase in prices and the decline of food supply, it’s good to explore other healthy food options available in the market.
 Out of the many products available in the market today, one food staple that is often overlooked are root crops.

 Root crops are inexpensive and easy to cook.
 They can be stored up to a week or two with proper storage in natural fiber baskets at room temperature (not inside the refrigerator) to preserve flavor and nutrients.
 They can also be primary substitutes for cereals because of their rich carbohydrate content, meeting the right food and nutritional requirement especially for marginalized groups.
 On top of that, they play an important role in food security and in the maintenance of the food supply chain because of their abundance and accessibility.